Overview

 Cloud Management

-Manage your AED registry from a single, cloud-based Admin console designed for larger screens and more complex tasks.
+Public safety agencies can also manage jurisdiction AED records from a hosted Admin console designed for larger screens and more complex tasks.

-Although the PulsePoint AED Registry offers significant app-based management capabilities, some administrative tasks—such as filtering AED records in a spreadsheet-style grid, corresponding with site coordinators, or exporting registry data—may be better suited for the desktop.
+Although the registry offers significant app-based management capabilities, some administrative tasks may be better suited for the desktop.
 Learn more about our comprehensive browser-based AED management capabilities.

 Telecommunicators